reimagined/resolve/docs/tutorial.md

 import routes from './routes'

-// The 'conext' object contains data required by the 'resolve-react-hooks'
+// The 'conext' object contains data required by the 'resolve-react-hooks'.
 // library to communicate with the reSolve backend. const entryPoint = context => {
   const appContainer = document.createElement('div')